 - By doing Purvottanasana, your lungs completely expand, due to which a good amount of oxygen is added to them.
-And closed holes of lungs are opened.
 This oxygen strengthens our respiratory system.
-Apart from this, this asana also provides relief in diseases like asthma.
+And Closed holes of the lungs are opened.
+Apart from this, this asana also provides relief for diseases like asthma.

 - In this posture, there is pressure on the muscles of the feet and hands which helps to strengthen our legs and hands.
 It also makes the wrists, arms, shoulders, back, and spine strong.

-- This asana is a good treatment to reduce pain in the lower part of the body, such as pain in the feet, thighs, ankles and wearing high heel shoes.
+- Purvottanasana is a good treatment to reduce pain in the lower part of the body, such as pain in the feet, thighs, and ankles and wearing high heel shoes.